Genesiss Hospital Our Treatment Arrow icon pointing right

 Situation What It Indicates Recommended Approach

-Stone size < 5 mm High chance of natural passage Hydration, pain relief, medical therapy
+Stone size < 5 mm High chance of natural passage Increased fluid intake, pain relief medication, medicines to relax urinary tract

 Mild symptoms, no infection Low immediate risk Observation with regular follow-up

-First-time kidney stone No recurrence history Medical management and lifestyle guidance
+First-time kidney stone No prior recurrence Medical management and lifestyle guidance

 Fever or infection present Possible complication Medical treatment with close monitoring

-ESWL (Shock Wave Lithotripsy) Small to medium kidney stones Non-invasive stone fragmentation
+ESWL (Shock Wave Lithotripsy) Small to medium stones in kidney Non-invasive; uses sound waves to break stones

-Ureteroscopy (URS) Stones in the ureter Minimally invasive stone removal
+Ureteroscopy (URSL) Stones in ureter Minimally invasive; stone removed or fragmented

-RIRS (Laser Surgery) Stones inside the kidney No external incision, precise laser treatment
+RIRS (Laser Surgery) Stones inside kidney Flexible scope with laser; no external incision

 Why Choose Genesiss Multispeciality Hospital?

-• Availability of minimally invasive and advanced stone procedures.
+• Availability of minimally invasive and advanced procedures

-Kidney stone treatment at Genesiss Multispeciality Hospital, BTM Layout, Bangalore, is guided by experienced urologists with a focus on accurate diagnosis and minimally invasive treatment whenever appropriate.
+Kidney stone treatment at Genesiss Multispeciality Hospital is guided by experienced urologists with a focus on accurate diagnosis and appropriate treatment selection.

 Dr. Raju specialises in the evaluation and management of kidney stones, urinary tract conditions, and prostate disorders.
-Patients benefit from structured assessment, personalised treatment plans, and continuity of care from diagnosis through recovery.
+His approach focuses on selecting the most suitable treatment based on stone size, symptoms, and patient health, while prioritising minimally invasive options whenever appropriate.
+Patients benefit from structured assessment, personalised care plans, and continuity of care from diagnosis through recovery.

 What are kidney stones?

-Kidney stones are solid deposits of minerals and salts that form inside the kidneys and may cause pain, urinary discomfort, or blockage.
+Kidney stones are solid deposits of minerals and salts that form inside the kidneys.
+They can vary in size and may cause pain, urinary discomfort, or blockage when they move within the urinary tract.

 What causes kidney stones?